 - A few of the early Discworld works feature a paragraph or two of metaphor, describing the Disc in some way before the narrator losses track of the metaphor and it becomes a Brick Joke for the rest of the book.

-- Done on purpose in Loyal Enemies Elven etiquette requires the outsider to shower the elves with dozens of praises and grandiose names,.
-When Veres talks with the elf king, it comes off as purple prose both to the readers and Shelena, who relays to us first ten lines of titles he bestows upon Liotarel and then states that he droned on in this fashion for five more minutes before finally getting to the point.
-The elven king answers in the same way, even though he clearly doesn't want to.
+- Done on purpose in Loyal Enemies.
+Elven etiquette requires the outsider to shower the elves with dozens of praises and grandiose names.
+When Veres talks to the elven king, it comes off as purple prose both to the reader and Shelena, who relays to us the first ten lines or so of titles he bestows upon Lliotarel and then states that Veres droned on in this fashion for five more minutes before finally getting to the point.
+Shelena likens this verbal output to diarrhea gained by eating pickled herring with milk.
+The elven king answers in kind, even though he clearly doesn't want to.

 - The Secret River mostly plays this straight, but also parodies it with the letter to Lord Hawkesbury (giving us such phrases as "the pillow of compassion") and Loveday ("we must grasp the nettle, painful though it may be, or else surrender this country to treacherous savages").
 The latter isn't even much purpler than most of the text, it's only comic because most of the other characters are far more succinct than the narrator.

 - The Eye of Argon - As you might imaginably discern from this epigraph.
 Such protracted occurrences, unfortunately transcribed to ink-utterances through means of a character-based codex, were no doubt influenced by the minutely less prosaic and infinitely superior Robert E. Howard.
 People do not find themselves in possession of eyes in The Eye of Argon; they possess "organs of sight" or "orbs".
 Ears are "auditory organs."

 - Nature's God: The Historical Illuminatus Chronicles, Vol. III by Robert Anton Wilson.
 The following is a quotation: